opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 The codelist page will allow you to upload two columns (a code, and a text description of the code), however, some codelists may require a 'classification' or 'type' column, which classifies the codes into subcategories.
 For example, when using a codelist for venous thromboemobolism you may wish to classify these codes into deep vein thromboses and pulmonary embolisms, and keep this within a single codelist rather than uploading separate lists for each subcategory of the clinical condition.
 You can access subcategories of a codelist by using the `filter_codes_by_category` functionality when calling `with_these_clinical_events` as part of your `study_definition`.
 Uploading more than two columns is currently only possible for the OpenSAFELY core team, so in case this is required for your study please get in touch.

 Finally, please avoid filtering on an include or exclude column in Excel when finalising a codelist.
 Any filters applied will be lost when converted to CSV, and you will end up with all of the codes being uploaded.
+Please also avoid opening any SNOMED-CT codelists in Excel, as the codes get rounded.

 When you click _Create_ the codelist will be created and you will be taken to the codelist homepage.